Children From Wuzhishan, Hainan Sings On The Seine In Paris During The Opening Performance Of The Sino-French Gourmet Carnival

 She said, as a member of the Chinese family, Wuzhishan City will continue to promote traditional Chinese culture, strengthen foreign cultural exchanges and communication, and make positive contributions to the promotion of Sino-French friendship and the cultural diversity of the world.

-The "Sino-French Gourmet Carnival" is hosted by Xinhua News Agency and organised by its Information Center.
-As one of the Projets marquants sur les échanges humains en France et en Chine en 2024 the carnival is supported by the Chinese Embassy in France and the World Federation of Chinese Catering Industry, with more than 80 important guests from the Chinese and French governments, cultural and gastronomic circles, witnessing this gastronomic and cultural gala.
+The 'Sino-French Gourmet Carnival' is hosted by Xinhua News Agency and organised by its Information Center.
+As one of the Projets marquants sur les changes humains en France et en Chine en 2024 the carnival is supported by the Chinese Embassy in France and the World Federation of Chinese Catering Industry, with more than 80 important guests from the Chinese and French governments, cultural and gastronomic circles, witnessing this gastronomic and cultural gala.

 Hashtag: #Wuzhishan